-3.2 Simple co-localization analysis
+3.2.
+Simple Co-Localization Analysis

-For a simple colocalization analysis, Spearman's rank correlation coefficient (SRC) is calculated among the chemical elements after combining all datasets of maps A1, 2 and 3 and taking the logarithm (base 10) of the intensities.
-The respective correlation matrix is nearly identical for Pearson's correlation coefficient (Supporting Information Figure S4).
+For a simple colocalization analysis, Spearman's rank correlation coefficient (SRC) is calculated among the chemical elements after combining all datasets of maps A1, A2, and A3 and taking the logarithm (base 10) of the intensities.
+The respective correlation matrix is nearly identical for Pearson's correlation coefficient (Figure S4 in Supporting Information S1).
 The correlation matrix shows that Na and Mg are highly correlated.
-Al, Fe and Sr feature substantial correlation, in particular Al and Fe, and Sr showing good correlation additionally with Mg.
-The correlation coefficient is a simple metric, however, and applying it to the entire datasets can only serve as a first indication, not least because it disregards important details regarding the relative spatial distribution among the elements (Bohleber et al., 2021a).
+Al, Fe, and Sr feature substantial correlation, in particular Al and Fe, and Sr showing good correlation additionally with Mg.
+The correlation coefficient is a simple metric, however, and applying it to the entire data sets can only serve as a first indication, not least because it disregards important details regarding the relative spatial distribution among the elements (Bohleber, Roman, Šala, et al., 2021).
 This becomes evident in elemental maps with separate color channels for individual elements, providing an improved visual colocalization analysis.
-For example, Figure 4 shows that Al, Si, Fe appear frequently together but occasionally also individually: the maps reveal some isolated areas of green and blue pixels, i.e. populated dominantly only by Fe or Si, respectively.
+For example, Figure 4 shows that Al, Si, Fe appear frequently together but occasionally also individually: the maps reveal some isolated areas of green and blue pixels, that is, populated dominantly only by Fe or Si, respectively.
 This occasional isolated occurrence of Si is especially relevant considering the lower correlation values found for Si.

-3.3 Image segmentation and chemical classification
+3.3.
+Image Segmentation and Chemical Classification

 In order to proceed from visual analysis to a more quantitative evaluation, it is key to isolate the pixels in a map that are related to a specific physical feature, such as the grain boundaries or dispersed spots as possible indicators of insoluble particles.
 This extraction of patterns from an image is referred to here as image segmentation.
-With a watershed algorithm, e.g. by using an integrated function of the imaging processing within the software HDIP, it is possible to detect the grain boundary network in the Na maps (Bohleber et al., 2021a).
+With a watershed algorithm, for example, by using an integrated function of the imaging processing within the software HDIP, it is possible to detect the grain boundary network in the Na maps (Bohleber, Roman, Šala, et al., 2021).
 In order to separate the pixel locations of the dispersed spots we considered the Al channel since it is showing the clearest signal for these features and generally has little or no association with the grain boundary network.
 We applied thresholding at the 90th percentile followed by binarization to isolate a mask for the dispersed spots.
 Notably, this simple division of image features into grain boundaries and dispersed spots already explains the bimodal distribution seen in most elemental ratios.
 Figure 5 gives an example for the Mg/Al ratio of Area 2, showing two different modes in the distribution.
 Due to the relative lower Al intensity at grain boundaries, the respective values of Mg/Al are higher than the values detected for the bright spots.
 The opposite is seen for ratios involving Na as the denominator.